PostHog/posthog.com/contents/handbook/which-products.md

 Products we build into the platform should:

-* Be recognizable/positioned as products that our ICP already uses.
+* Be recognizable/positioned as products that our [Ideal Customer Profile (ICP)](blog/creating-ideal-customer-profile) already uses.
 We don't want to ship a new product unless it already has [product-market fit](/blog/product-market-fit-game) somewhere else.

 * Improve our other products – for example, by using or adding to customer or product data